-Buildings are not rigid objects - they will move and make noises as they expand and contract, and surfaces, joints and joins move.
+Buildings are not rigid objects - they will move and make noises as they expand and contract and surfaces, joints and joins move.
 They will react to the amount of heat applied and to the weather conditions.
-This is natural and does not mean that there is anything wrong with the building.
+This does not mean that there is anything wrong with the building.